ipfs-inactive/blog/content/post/115-protocol-labs-and-igalia-collaborating-on-dweb-in-browsers.md

 </details>

-## Conclusion
+## In Conclusion

-Protocol Labs and Igalia have made an initial effort this year to improve support and interoperability of web platform features that would benefit the distributed web as well as the web community in general.
-In addition to start discussions among the different actors, several patches have already landed in browsers.
+Protocol Labs and Igalia have made an initial effort this year to improve support and interoperability of web platform features that would benefit the distributed web, as well as the web community in general.
+In addition to starting discussions among the different actors, several patches have already landed in browsers.
 We are looking forward to continuing this next year...
 Stay tuned!